wavemaker/docs/learn/app-development/app-security/xss-prevention.md

 [Cross Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss/) is a type of security attack, which injects malicious scripts into web applications to execute, generally in the form of a browser side script to an end-user.

 Typically, WaveMaker handles all XSS attacks using [Angular Sanitization](https://angular.io/api/platform-browser/DomSanitizer).
 Therefore, the apps are not vulnerable to XSS attacks by default.
-Sanitization handles untrusted values, turning them into a safe value to insert into the generated code.
-However, in some cases, developers may want to include executable code, such as HTML content, giving developers the flexibility to bypass the code.
+Sanitization handles untrusted values turning them into a safe value to insert into the generated code.
+However, in some cases, developers may want to include executable code, such as HTML (Hypertext Markup Language) content, giving developers the flexibility to bypass the code.

-Depending on your requirements, you can configure UI (User Interface) to render data in HTML, or plain text while understanding the risk of XSS.
+In this document, you will learn how to configure UI (User Interface) to render data in HTML, or plain text while understanding the risk of XSS.

 - Rendering HTML in Data Table
 - Using Formatters, such as trustAs in widgets